The Future of Food Production in Africa: Investing in African Agriculture after Covid-19

 The current crisis, which has underscored the importance of functional infrastructure at the local, domestic, and regional level, may encourage renewed efforts to close Africa’s infrastructure gap.

 Many African countries do not currently have national emergency food stockpiles.
 Instead, they rely on foodstuff imported on a need-to-need basis to adequately feed their citizens.
 The pandemic may drive governments and farmers’ collectives to build storage warehouses and stock up on food when the regular food supply is disrupted.
 Better crop storage facilities will also help mitigate the significant post-harvest losses that African farmers currently experience.

 The private sector can also invest in storage centers to serve small-holder farmers according to various business models.
 Companies that want to serve lower-income farmers can accept payment in kind and receive a portion of the grain in exchange for the storage services, where farmers pay for storage.
 Eventually, companies can build these storage facilities into holistic support centers for farmers that provide inputs, guidance, and equipment.

 The current crisis has highlighted many African countries’ dependence on imported foods.
 What happens when an exporting country cuts off the supply?

-With most people spending even more time indoors due to lockdowns, ICT (Information and Communications Technologies) use has increased globally.
+With most people spending even more time indoors due to lockdowns, digital communications have increased globally.
 As a result, governments and international organizations are redoubling their efforts to increase digital literacy in Africa.
 This, in turn, will also help Africa’s farmers produce more food, since the increased use of the internet also increases agricultural knowledge.